Roberto Zywica

-Roberto Zywica (born 21 January 1947 in Buenos Aires) is an Argentine former football midfielder and manager.
+Roberto Zywica (21 January 1947 – 18 July 2025) was an Argentine football player and manager.

 Playing career

-Zywica started his professional playing career in 1966 with CA River Plate.
+A midfielder, Zywica started his professional playing career in 1966 with River Plate.
 He joined Gimnasia La Plata where he was part of "La Barredora" team.

-In 1971, he joined Stade de Reims alongside teammate Delio Onnis, where he played three seasons and was nicknamed "Roberto Z".
-He enjoyed three more seasons in France, with Troyes, Toulouse and GFCO Ajaccio.
+In 1971, he joined Reims alongside teammate Delio Onnis, where he played three seasons and was nicknamed "Roberto Z".
+He enjoyed three more seasons in France, with Troyes, Toulouse and Gazélec Ajaccio.

 He ended his career in Argentina with stints with All Boys, Nueva Chicago, Banfield and Atlanta.

 Managerial career

-He has managed Belgrano and Tristán Suárez in 1993–94.
+Zywica managed Belgrano and Tristán Suárez in 1993–94.

+Death

+Zywica died on 18 July 2025, at the age of 78.